Sheenamae09/api/README.md

 - Request payload:

 This payload does not contain any specific fields.
-It might be used for retrieving or printing a name from the system, but the payload itself does not specify any required or optional fields.
+It might be used for retrieving or printing a name from the system.

 ## JSON Payload updateName: